 - New Layer (the default setting) will output just the filled area itself to its own layer.

-- Duplicate Layer will place a duplicate version of the entire image onto a new layer.
+- Duplicate Layer will place a copy of the entire image, including the filled area, on a new layer.

 - And Current Layer will output the result onto the same layer you're working on.
-This results in a destructive edit and is not recommended.
+This creates a destructive edit and is not recommended.

 Resizing the sampling area with the Sampling Brush Tool

-If we look in the Preview panel, we see that my initial result with Content-Aware Fill is not great.
-Photoshop is using pixels from the woman on the left to fill in the area I selected in the center:
+In the Preview panel, we see that my initial results with Content-Aware Fill are not great.
+Photoshop is using detail from the woman in the center to fill in my selection on the left:

-To change your brush size from the keyboard, use the left and right bracket keys ( [ and ] ).
-The left bracket key makes the brush smaller and the right bracket key makes it larger.
+Or you can change your brush size using the left and right bracket keys ( [ and ] ) on your keyboard.
+The left bracket key makes the brush smaller and the right bracket key makes it larger:

 Removing more of the sampling area

-So with the Sampling Brush Tool still selected, I'll paint over the woman on the right to remove her from the sampling area as well:
+So with the Sampling Brush Tool still active, I'll paint over the detail that's repeating to remove it from the sampling area:

 How to add to the sampling area with the Sampling Brush Tool